oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/set-up-wktui-app.md

 - To install the WebLogic Remote Console, go to the [GitHub project page](https://github.com/oracle/weblogic-remote-console) and download the latest release.
 - After it's installed, you need to configure WKTUI to locate the WebLogic Remote Console installation.

-Start the WKTUI application and navigate to the Model page, shown in the following image.
+Start the WKTUI application and go to the Model page, shown in the following image.

 {{< img "WRC Integration" "images/wrc-integration.png" >}}